 Attacks on freedom of expression, association, and assembly, continued in the pat year, which has seen a sharp rise in arrests for internet-related offenses, as well as continuing arrests of journalists and bloggers and the enforced closure of newspapers.
 Authorities revoked the license of the Newspaper Mardom-e-Emrooz in January 2015 over a front cover depicting actor George Clooney and words "Je suis Charlie."
 Iran had at least 39 journalists and bloggers in prison at this writing.
-Two prominent reform-leaning journalists, Issa Saharkhiz and Ehsan Mazandarani. arrested in November 2015 were charged with "acting against national security" and "propaganda against the state".
+Authorizes arrested two prominent reform-leaning journalists, Issa Saharkhiz and Ehsan Mazandarani, in November 2015, They were charged with "acting against national security" and "propaganda against the state".

-In February 2016, Revolutionary Court sentenced activist Amir Amirgholi to 21 years in prison on various charges, including "insulting the Supreme Leader", "disturbing public order by participating in illegal gatherings", and "propaganda against the regime."
-According to a family member, Amirgholi was convicted for participation in a peaceful gathering to support the Kurdish town Kobani against ISIS, and allegedly insulting posts on Facebook.
+In February 2016, a Revolutionary Court sentenced activist Amir Amirgholi to 21 years in prison, Iranian law will be require him to serve at least 7 years.
+Amirgholi was reportedly convicted for participation in a peaceful gathering to support the Kurdish town Kobani against ISIS and allegedly insulting posts on Facebook.
+Charges included "insulting the Supreme Leader", "disturbing public order by participating in illegal gatherings", and "propaganda against the regime."